a-sinclaire/ameliasweep/README.md

 If any of your controls are not working it could be due to your terminal.
 You can change the default controls in the configuration file.
 (More on this later).

 *Hint: you can use `Home`, `End`, `PageUp`, and `PageDown` to traverse faster*

+## Game Customization:
+Highscores _(not yet implemented)_ can only be saved for the preset difficulties.
+You can modify what your own presets look like by modifying the values in the `config.yaml` file under `setup`.
+This allows you to define the board height, width, and ratio of mines.
+The ratio should be a value between 0 and 1.

+Note: If you modify these values the highscores will persist for the old settings.
+You may want to clear out the highscore files. *(Again, these don't exist yet)*

 ## Control Customization:
 ### Keyboard: